mede8/ToM-schrodinger-cats/README.md

    These agents rely primarily on their own observation (their hand and a shared central pile).
 There are two variants of zero-order agents, one that does not have any explicit memory and one that does, in order to observe whether zero-order agents improve.
 The explicit memory is incorporated as past actions to decide whether to make a claim or doubt the current one.

 2. **First-Order Agents (FirstOrderAgent):**
-   These agents extend the zero-order logic by also trying to interpret and predict their opponent’s behavior.
-They build an opponent profile based on past claims and doubts to adjust their own claims (making them “safer”) or decide to doubt when appropriate.
+   These agents extend the zero-order logic by incorporating interpretative and predictive modelling of their opponent.
+The agent creates a profile of their opponent, and through Monte Carlo simulations, it assesses how their opponent might react in certain scenarios, thus increasing their winning chances.

 The **GameManager** class controls the game flow: dealing cards, tracking bids (claims), handling turns, revealing cards, and determining the winner.
 Finally, the `evaluate_agents` function runs multiple simulations of the game, gathers metrics (win counts and learning curves), and produces graphs.